acdh-oeaw/sola/content/posts/en/from-sun-day-to-the-lord-s-day.md

 title: From Sun-Day to the Lord’s Day
 shortTitle: "Publication: From Sun-Day to the Lord’s Day"
 date: 2022-12-07T10:44:24.038Z
-abstract: Forthcoming publication with contributions of the international conference "From Sun-Day to the Day of the Lord", Vienna 2019/10/10–12
+abstract: Publication with contributions of the international conference "From Sun-Day to the Day of the Lord", Vienna 2019/10/10–12
+attachments:
+  - label: Introductioon
+    file: /assets/posts/m.celama-eb.5.128964.pdf
 ---
 ## The Cultural History of Sunday in Late Antiquity and the Early Middle Ages